 - 2 cloves garlic, minced

 - 2 tbsp.
-Balsamic or red vinegar
+Balsamic vinegar

 - 1 tbsp. maple syrup

 - 1/2 tsp. red chili flakes

-- salt to taste
+- salt and pepper to taste (optional)

-- Preheat regular oven to 425 F/210 C° or 360 F/180 C° (convection oven).
+- Preheat oven to 425 F/210 C° or 360 F/180 C° (convection oven).

 - Line a large baking sheet with parchment paper.